acemod/ACE3/docs/wiki/framework/medical-treatment-framework.md

     };
 };
 ```
-To set a vehicle a vehicle as a Medical Vehicle mid-mission, set the `ace_medical_isMedicalVehicle` variable globally.
+To set a vehicle as a Medical Vehicle mid-mission, set the `ace_medical_isMedicalVehicle` variable globally.
 ```sqf
 // Create an interaction to turn a vehicle into a medical vehicle private _statement = {_target setVariable ["ace_medical_isMedicalVehicle", true, true]};